Cataract Surgery or Crystalens Implant: My Story

 Everywhere was the same.
 Bright sharp colors.
 Dark corners were no longer dark and it wasn't from the dilation; I have been dilated many times and this was different.
 The biggest impression was the white, though - I hadn't seen true white for years and the change had been so slow that I hadn't realized it.

 I still could not read a computer monitor without glasses, but the appearance was remarkably different.
-I've tried in the pictures to the right to demonstrate that difference.
+I've tried in the pictures below to demonstrate that difference.
 The lower photo, to my right eye alone, looks just like the upper one does to my "new" left eye.
 And my right eye was by far the better of the two before the surgery while the "old" left eye would see little more than general colors in a blur.

 TV viewing was already improved and by evening (when the tears began to ease somewhat) the improvement was very marked.
 Computer usage was also improving in that I could almost read the screen without glasses by blinking out the tears.
 The left eye was definitely better than the right at mid distances possibly because it already has much better contrast.

 A walk outside showed more wondrous results.
-A license plate that I mentioned in the earlier hub on symptoms as being unable to read at six feet was now plain from fifty feet away!.
+A license plate that I mentioned in the earlier article on symptoms as being unable to read at six feet was now plain from fifty feet away!.
 A cedar tree from 10 feet looked very different between the two eyes; the repaired eye can now detect a yellow-brown color at the tip of each group of needles and far more detail.
 The green of the tree is lighter and shadows between branches have far more definition and contrast.
 The right eye is faded, darker and has far less definition by contrast.
 Houses a block away are considerably different as well, sharper and with much better color.
 Keep in mind that although my right eye has a cataract it has not materially affected vision.
 Or so I thought until I looked through the new Crystalens!

 Problems that first day were few, but they did exist.
 Early in the day a sheet of paper had a "ghost" an inch wide all around the paper and bright lights had halos around them.
 Eye drops were necessary every two waking hours.
 For several hours my eye burned a little and had a feeling of something in it.
 The eye was dilated about halfway, with the associated unpleasantness that always brings with it.
 By evening the halos, the burning sensation, the feeling of something in the eye and most of the tears were dissipating and vision was obviously improving as a result.
 A computer screen could be read by evening without glasses, albeit with difficulty.